 The BSc (Hons) Sports Therapy degree programme gives you the opportunity to study the theoretical and practical 'hands-on' skills necessary to provide the best care, management and rehabilitation for the sports and recreational participant back to optimum levels of functional, occupational and sports specific fitness.

 The course is underpinned by the study of theoretical concepts and knowledge in the fields of physiology, psychology, pathology, exercise rehabilitation and manual therapies.
 There will be an emphasis on the use of manual therapy, massage and sports specific exercise as therapeutic components of a rehabilitation programme.

-The course has been developed via collaboration with the Society of Sports Therapists.
-Successful completion will enable on application full membership of the society, which carries professional indemnity insurance, a necessity for anyone wishing to work as a sports therapist.
+As the degree has been designed with the support of the Society of Sports Therapists (SST), successful completion will provide eligibility for application to the Society of Sports Therapists for full membership, which carries professional indemnity insurance, a necessity for anyone wishing to work as a sports therapist.